borkshop/js/jspit/stream.md

 ## 2020-11-20

+Further improved FOV propagation to not reveal unlit tiles.

 Finished initial pass at a subjective plane for the player: FOV update now copies tiles into a subjective "meme" plane, which gets composited with the objective source plane.
 Missing meme tiles get moved into a long term store